 If you suffer from breathing problems, then, growing the white snake plant is a popular choice – it can remove excessive amounts of air pollutants and help you breathe a bit easier!

 Makes a Great Decoration for Home Decor

 Many Dracaena trifasciata varieties also make a gorgeous addition to any room.
 Its foliage features sword-shaped sword-like leaves.
 It is also evergreen, so you will never have a period without its vibrant dark green colors.
 There are many types of snake plants, so you’re sure to find one that’s perfect for you.

 With various types available, there is one that fits every situation.
-Smaller plants work well on an office desk, while taller varieties are perfect for corners.
+Strategically placed smaller snake plants work well on an office desk, while taller varieties are perfect for corners.

 Can Tolerate Direct Sunlight